-In the end, “Baby It’s Cold Outside” is a song about a man trying to convince a woman to stay and some lyrics may be controversial now, so if you don’t like them, at least appreciate the movement the 21st century has made to combat them.
-Same goes for “Santa Baby”, it’s about a woman embracing her sexuality, but if it’s obscure and too “sexualizing of women” to you, realize that it was made in the ’50s and do some research!
+In the end, “Baby It’s Cold Outside” is a song about a man trying to convince a woman to stay.
+Some lyrics may be controversial, so if you don’t like them, appreciate the movement the 21st century has made to combat them.
+The same goes for “Santa Baby”: The song is about a woman embracing her sexuality, but if it’s obscure and too “sexualizing,” realize that it was written in the ’50s.
+Do some research!

 Overall, stop getting your tinsels in a twist and let me enjoy my holiday playlist without you chiming in with a flaccid opinion you heard from a man on the radio.
 And next time you come for my favorite Christmas songs, delete your racist and homophobic tweets from 2011.